Doxense/foundationdb-dotnet-client/README.md

                 return NotFound();
             }

-            // If the key exists, then GetAsync(...) will return its value as bytes, that can be deserialized Book book = JsonSerializer.Deserialize<Book>(jsonBytes.Span);
+            // If the key exists, then GetAsync(...) will return its value as bytes,
+            // that can be deserialized into a Book instance.
+            Book book = JsonSerializer.Deserialize<Book>(jsonBytes.Span);

-            // perform any checks and validation here, like converting the Model (from the database) into a ViewModel (for the razor template)
+            // perform any checks and validation here, like converting the Model
+            // from the database into a ViewModel (for the razor template)

             this.Book = book;
         }